EVALALIGN: Supervised Fine-Tuning Multimodal LLMs with Human-Aligned Data for Evaluating Text-to-Image Models: Introduction

+We dub the gap between the training data and the evaluated data as data bias, which may cause the evaluation models perform ill-suited on text-to-image evaluation.
+Because of the data bias, existing text-to-image evaluation methods performs poorly in synthesized image evaluations.
+Unfortunately, during our preliminary observation, nearly every synthesized images contain visual elements with low image faithfulness or text-image alignment, emphasize their significance on evaluation performance.
+Notably, there are also some works such as HPSv2~\citep{wu2023hps} and PickScore~\cite{kirstain2024pickscore}, where their evaluation models are trained synthesized images.
+However, in their evaluation settings, the utilized synthesized images are treated as real images as they don't explicitly recognize the problem of synthesized images with low image faithfulness.

+In view of these issues, we propose \ourmethod, a comprehensive, fine-grained and interpretable metric on text-to-image model assessing with low cost but high accuracy.
+To build \ourmethod, we first curate a dataset composed of fine-grained human feedback scores on synthesized images, with consideration of the corresponding prompts.
+The granularity of the feedback covers 11 skills categorized into two aspects: image faithfulness and text-image alignment.
+After that, we Supervised finetune (SFT) a Multimodal Large Language Model (MLLM) on the annotated dataset, aligning it with human prior on detailed and accurate text-to-image evaluation.

+Owing to extensive pre-training and large model capacity, MLLMs demonstrate excellent image-text understanding and generalization capabilities.
+However, since the pre-training data does not include synthesized images with low image faithfulness or evaluation-related text instructions, using MLLMs directly for model evaluation may yield non-optimal results.
+Especially, we want to use MLLMs to support comprehensive and detailed evaluations, encompassing 11 skills and 2 aspects.
+The definitions and nuances of these may not be fully understood by the MLLM.
+Therefore, we employ SFT on a small amount of high-quality annotated data to align the MLLM with human judgement on evaluating synthesized images in criteria of 11 skills and 2 aspects.
+Notably, since the main intelligence of \ourmethod stems from the annotated dataset and the utilized MLLM, we will make them accessible to the public.

+In summary, our main contributions can be summarized as follows: \begin{itemize}[itemsep=1pt,topsep=0.5pt,leftmargin=12pt]

-\item We introduce a dataset specifically designed to address the evaluation challenges of text-to-image models.
-This dataset, derived from multiple data sources, has been thoroughly cleaned and systematically annotated by human.
-It enables precise evaluation of text-image alignment and image faithfulness.
+\item We build a detailed human feedback dataset specifically designed to address the aforementioned challenges of text-to-image model evaluations.
+The annotated dataset is thoroughly cleaned, carefully balanced in topics, and systematically annotated by human.
+The dataset is composed by fine-grained human prior on evaluating synthesized images in criteria of 11 skills and 2 aspects.

-\item We propose the \ourmethod evaluation metric, which accurately aligns evaluation metrics with human preferences.
-This method is cost-effective in terms of annotation and training, computationally efficient, and provides interpretable metrics.
+\item We propose \ourmethod, a text-to-image evaluation method which accurately aligns evaluation models with fine-grained human prior using the annotated dataset. \ourmethod exclusively supports an accurate, comprehensive, fine-grained and interpretable text-to-image evaluations.
+Besides \ourmethod is cost-effective in terms of annotation and training and computationally efficient.